pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![Activation Key tab](/images/sat60.png)

 Once last option udpate and we are ready to test our deployment.
 When I de-provision a VM running on vSphere from Satellite, I want the VM deleted.
-To enable this capability Administer -> Settings from the navigation bar on the left.
+To enable this capability Administer -> Settings from the side menu.

 ![Administer -> Settings](images/sat61.png)